ubuntu/ubuntu-project-docs/docs/reference/exception-walinuxagentUpdates.rst

 Microsoft Azure Linux Agent that manages Linux provisioning, and VM interaction with the Azure Fabric Controller.
-For a detailed list of functionality this package provides to Ubuntu cloud images, refer to the upstream project page at GitHub: https://github.com/Azure/WALinuxAgent
+For a detailed list of functionality this package provides to Ubuntu cloud images, refer to the upstream project page at Git``Hub: https://github.com/Azure/WALinuxAgent

 Cloud platforms evolve at a rate that can't be handled in six-month increments, and they will often develop features that they would like to